RonanC/maze-escape/README.md

 - Bomb (kills everything within N spaces)
 - Med Kit (increases health by N amount)

 ### Intellect
 The enemies are assigned an intellect level each.
 This decides which search algorithm they are given and also affects their outcome in battles.

+## Enemy Generation
+There are six enemies generated.
+One for each algorithm.

 ### Scalability
 Everything in the game scales.